simon-void/blog_void2unit/content/post/cxf-setup.md

 ]
 +++

-# Minimal CXF setup using Gradle, Kotlin and SpringBoot3

 I spend a lot of time recently trying to figure out how to properly configure [Apache CXF](https://cxf.apache.org/) with Gradle, Kotlin and SpringBoot3 (so using Jakarta instead of JaxWS).